hartmanm/data_aggregator/readme.md

 # Code overview

 1. Main processes
-- `launch_m22` Primary launcher that invokes node_server.js, http-server, and launches m22.html
-- kills any already running processes and starts the back and front end servers each in a screen, then opens the site and begins pull and parse.
+- `bash launch_m22` Primary launcher that invokes node_server.js, http-server, and launches m22.html. kills any already running processes and starts the back and front end servers each in a screen, then opens the site and begins pull and parse.
+This is the only process you need to launch.

-- `node_server.js` backend server, invokes all the scrape and parse tools when sent an http request by m22.html
+- `node node_server.js` backend server, invokes all the scrape and parse tools when sent an http request by m22.html

-- `m22.html` the front end webpage, can load any of the results jsons.
+- `m22.html` the front end webpage served by http-server, can load any of the results jsons.
 If reloading the same json you must either load a different json first, or clear wait for pull and parse to complete, then reopen.

 3. Scrape and parse tools
 - `bash amazon_item_query_wrapper amazon_items` wraps amazon_item_in_stock_query invoking it with each url from the amazon_items file and outputs them to the `results_json_amazon` file